 However, Tom was colour blind and bad luck meant that one day in training, when he was carrying a doctor on a routine approach to land in France, his passenger became suspicious when Tom failed to notice a red light flashing in the cockpit.
 He was busted.
 And so, according to the old man, naturally he took up the next most dangerous thing, motor racing.
 Which of course mum hated.

-Between that time and when he met my mother – Susan Anne Coriat – in the early sixties, he worked for a while as a clerk at his English grandfather’s import and export trading company at the East India Docks.
+Between that time and when he met my mother in the early sixties, he worked for a while as a clerk at his English grandfather’s import and export trading company at the East India Docks.

-But that life and work was too cut-and-dried for Tom, who ever since his removal from Denmark as a kid rebelled against everything and everyone.
+But that life and work was too cut and dried for Tom, who ever since his removal from Denmark as a kid rebelled against everything and everyone.
 So his grandfather had to let him go and Tom put away the bowler hat and umbrella and opened a small gambling den from his private flat in the West End, before marrying mum and having us two kids.
-We grew up in small house in Pimlico.
+We grew up in a small house in Pimlico.

 Mum was the introvert.
 Attractive and more of a true seeker or hippy.
 But more on her next time…

 Mum was something of the introvert among us, the dreamy one – not unlike me.
 I was slightly extroverted as a child, but became less so in adulthood.

 Mum was poetic, her head in the clouds a bit, a spiritual seeker and I guess a proper hippy of the time, like the people in her circle of friends.
 A famous art dealer, Christopher Gibbs supposedly turned many of the Stones entourage onto LSD.
 Like Keith Richards he lived on Cheyne Walk and he frequented ‘The Flying Dragon’, the health food café mum opened in World’s End, Chelsea, around 1968, after her marriage to my father began to fall apart.